 This has two effects:

-- Firstly, it increases the strain on your muscles and individual muscle fibres.
+- First, it increases the strain on your muscles and individual muscle fibres.

-- Secondly, when combined with increased resistance this can help to improve strength, and more specifically strength endurance.
+- Second, when combined with greater resistance this can improve strength and strength endurance.

 Higher cycling cadences